easytarget/MQ-Pro-IO/README.md

 # MangoPI MQ Pro (single core allwinner D1 risc-v based Pi Zero clone)
-Investigating the MangoPi MQ pro's IO capabilities when running Ubuntu 24.4.
+Investigating the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.

+`24.04` is a LTS+ relesae from Ubuntu, and should provide 5+ years of updates etc. As such it makes a very good choice for this board, no other Distro provides this yet.

 ## Install
-There is no specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'AllWinner Nezha' that installs and boots on the MQ Pro.
+There is *no* specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'AllWinner Nezha' which installs and boots on the MQ Pro.

 - Download the 'AllWinner Nezha' Ubuntu image (compatible with the MQ pro) from: https://ubuntu.com/download/risc-v
 - Follow the instructions linked there to create a SD/TF card image and boot the MQ Pro using it.